-Ignatian Scholars are students who have demonstrated leadership skills during their middle school years.
-This program is looking for outstanding students who have shown exceptional academic accomplishment and promise, fine character and leadership, significant involvement in extracurricular activities, a concern for their communities, and interest in the larger world.
+This program is looking for students who have demonstrated leadership skills during their middle school years and who have shown exceptional academic accomplishment and promise, significant involvement in extracurricular activities, a concern for their communities, and interest in the larger world.

 9th grade – Knowing Yourself

 Within the year-long theme of “Knowing Yourself”, first year students will learn more about their talents, interests, and strengths through personality tests, engaging activities, and speakers that expose them to many fields of interest.

 Second year scholars will learn about a variety of academic and career opportunities.
 Through research and group projects, students will develop critical thinking and communication skills, while discovering their passions.